uberto/kondor-json/README.md

 generation.

 Kondor is based on the concept of a JsonConverter, which is a class that maps each domain class to its Json representation.
-The converter defines how the Json would look like for each of the types you want to persist, using an high level DSL.
+The converter defines how the Json would look like for each of the types you want to persist, using a high level DSL.

 No need of custom Data Transfer Objects, and custom serializer, no matter how complex is the Json format you need to